fpgaprince/rtd/docs/source/advance.rst

 https://docs.xilinx.com/r/en-US/ug949-vivado-design-methodology/Design-Closure

 https://docs.xilinx.com/r/en-US/ug906-vivado-design-analysis/Introduction

 https://docs.xilinx.com/r/en-US/ug906-vivado-design-analysis/Timing-Analysis

-After you do something for awhile.. you find the things you found advance weren't really so..
+After you do something for awhile.. or in other words, with time and experience, things becomes common practice and methodical.

-but there is only so much one can absorb at a given time.
+You find the things you found advance weren't really so, but there is only so much one can absorb at a given time.

 ---------

 In the way you write HDL..

-Speed
+Speed can mean different things.

-    Throughput
-        data or bits per cycel.
+    **Throughput** is the amount of data or bits passing through or processed per cycle. sequential vs. pipelined..
-        sequential vs. pipelined.. shared resources vs. duplicating resources (increases area)
+        shared resources vs. duplicating resources (increases area)

     Latency
         Cycle count.